quacksouls/bitburner/doc/guide/wolf.md

 ### Forecast

-Without access to Four Sigma data and API, you must implement some way to forecast stocks.
-Here is a technique to forecast stocks.
+Without access to Four Sigma data and API, you must implement some way to forecast prices of stocks.
+Here is a technique to forecast stock prices.
 Prior to trading on the stock market, gather some data on the prices of each stock.
 In each tick, record the price of each stock.
 Let $p$ be the price array of a stock, where $p_i$ is the price on the $i$-th tick prior to now.
 Then $p_0$ is the price of the current tick, $p_1$ is the price of the previous tick, $p_2$ is the price of two ticks prior, and so on.
 Code the price $p_i$ depending on whether it is increasing or decreasing in comparison to $p_{i+1}$.
-If the price $p_i$ is an increase in comparison to $p_{i+1}$, then code the price $p_i$ as 1, otherwise code it as 0.
+If the price
+$p_i$ is an increase in comparison to $p_{i+1}$, then code the price $p_i$ as 1, otherwise code it as 0.
 One way to detect an increase or decrease is to calculate the ratio $r_i = p_i / p_{i+1}$.
 If $r_i > 1$, then we have an increase and code the price as $c_i = 1$, otherwise we have a decrease (or stagnant price) and code it as $c_i = 0$.
-To forecast a stock, sum the coded values and divide the sum by the number of coded values.
+To forecast the price of a stock, sum the coded values and divide the sum by the number of coded values.
 The result is a ratio of how many price increases you observed in the limited price history you collected for a particular stock.
 Use that ratio in the same way as you would use the forecast value from the function [`ns.stock.getForecast()`](https://github.com/bitburner-official/bitburner-src/blob/stable/markdown/bitburner.tix.getforecast.md).

 How large should be the price array?
 You want at least 14 coded prices, hence at